Uberspace/lab/source/guide_ampache.rst

 .. tag_list::

-`Ampache`_ is a glossy multi user Web-based Audio file manager / web Media Server published under AGPLv3.
+`Ampache`_ is a glossy multiuser Web-based Audio file manager / web Media Server published under AGPLv3.
 If you want to try out Ampache without installing it first, visit the `demo-page`_:
 A general Installation guide can be found on `Github`_.